-Jesus told an interesting parable about making a wise plan that many like to avoid.
+Jesus told an interesting parable about making a wise plan.
+Many people like to avoid this story.
 Consider:

 "Then there is this story he told his disciples: 'Once there was a rich man whose agent was reported to him to be mismanaging his property.
 So he summoned him and said, ‘What’s this that I hear about you?
 Give me an account of your stewardship--you’re not fit to manage my household any longer.’